-1. Carbon nanomaterials; carbon nanotubes, graphene, porous carbon, and hybrid carbon materials: synthesis, properties and functionalization
+1. Carbon nanotubes, graphene, porous carbon, and hybrid carbon-based materials: synthesis, properties, and functionalization for efficient energy storage

-2. Prospects and architectural designing of carbon nanomaterials for energy conversion and storage: in laboratory and industry
+2. Architectural design and promises of carbon materials for energy conversion and storage: in laboratory and industry

-3. Characterization methods (including in-situ techniques) of carbon materials for energy storage and conversion applications
+3. Characterization techniques and analytical methods of carbon-based materials for energy applications

 5. Carbon nanomaterials for thermal rectification